krisek/cplayer/README.md

 ## TODOs/Known issues:

 1. if the player is hosted over https, then only https streams can be played
-2. HTML audio element is not the best for radio streams, anomalies/slow response can be expected once playback is stopped and restarted – reload the app if it became unresponsive
+2. HTML audio element is not the best for radio streams, anomalies/slow response can be expected once playback is stopped and restarted.
+Reload the app if it became unresponsive–––actually as of my experience the simplest is to close and open again–––any hinsts are welcome, I tried to debug/optimize quite much, no real success.